Low-dimensional adaptation of diffusion models: Convergence in total variation: Discussion

 \section{Discussion}

 We have made progress towards understanding how diffusion models harness (unknown) low-dimensional structure to accelerate data generation.
-For the DDIM sampler (or the ODE-based sampler), we have provided the first analysis demonstrating its ability to adapt to low-dimensional structure.
-Along the way, we have managed to eliminate the need of a large burn-in requirement imposed in the state-of-the-art work \citet{li2024sharp} for the general full-dimensional case with $k=d$.
-When it comes to the DDPM sampler (or the SDE-based sampler), we have improved the TV-based iteration complexity from $\widetilde{O}(k/\varepsilon^2)$ \citep{potaptchik2024linear,huang2024denoising} to $\widetilde{O}(k/\varepsilon)$.
-It is worth noting that the coefficients analyzed in the current work align perfectly with the choices proposed originally in \citet{ho2020denoising,song2020denoising}.
-Through a lower bound analysis, we have offered insights into the critical role of such coefficient designs in facilitating low-dimensional adaptation.
+For the DDIM sampler, we have provided the first theoretical guarantee demonstrating its ability to adapt to low-dimensional structure.
+When it comes to the DDPM sampler, we have improved the TV-based iteration complexity from $\widetilde{O}(k/\varepsilon^2)$ \citep{potaptchik2024linear,huang2024denoising} to $\widetilde{O}(k/\varepsilon)$ under exact scores.
+We have further extended these guarantees to the setting with noisy score estimates under suitable score estimation assumptions.
+Moreover, we have demonstrated that these assumptions can be achieved by score estimators with finite-sample guarantees that adapt to the underlying low-dimensional structure.
+Notably, our analysis covers the standard coefficient choices of \citet{ho2020denoising,song2020denoising}, and our lower bounds highlight how these designs are essential for enabling low-dimensional adaptation.